Vice President of Community Impact / People and Culture

-Elizabeth Kidd joined the Foundation in 2008 and serves as the Vice President of Community Impact.
+Elizabeth Kidd joined the Foundation in 2008 and serves as the Vice President of Community Impact/People and Culture.
 Elizabeth manages the Board's community impact strategies for grantmaking and strengthening the local nonprofit sector.
 She works closely with the Distribution Committee, Program Related Investment (PRI) Committee, and Youth Advisory Committee (YAC) and represents the Community Foundation on a number of collaborative community initiatives.

 Prior to joining the Foundation, Elizabeth worked in the state legislature and nonprofit sector.
 She received her Bachelor of Arts in international relations cum laude from Michigan State University in 2005 where she was a member of the Honors College.
 Elizabeth received her Masters of Public Affairs with concentrations in nonprofit management and public management from Indiana University in 2007.
 She is a member of Phi Beta Kappa and Pi Alpha Alpha and was a SPEA Service Corps Fellow at Indiana University.
 She completed the NewNorth Center for Design in Business Innovation Methods Certification in 2014.